 - See also the Links in the “Medications” section.

 Evidence shows that breastfed babies produce higher antibody levels in response to vaccines than formula-fed babies.
-Breastfeeding does not substitute a vaccine, but how does breast milk protect against viruses?
+Breastfeeding is not equivalent to a vaccine, but how does breast milk protect against viruses?
 Read about breast milk immunology in the “Transfer of Antibodies” section.

 Neither inactivated nor live vaccines administered to a lactating woman affect the safety of breast-feeding for mothers or infants.
 Breast-feeding does not adversely affect immunization and is not a contraindication for any vaccine.
 Limited data indicate that breast-feeding can enhance the response to certain vaccine antigens.